Former abecedarian CC tutor (iijuan12), former history teacher, & currently a Christian homeschooling mama of 9 blessings

 -Put the caps back on the markers, but don’t erase anything yet!

 • Go through the locations with me while erasing locations one by one using the piece of paper towel.
 (Do them out of order.)

 ***Parent Helper: Collect markers and maps and return to tutor bag.
 Throw away paper towel pieces.***

 - (*At home we’ll be learning the locations using the songs & hand motions by CCHappyMom.)

 (Ahead of time underline 8 words in the sentence on the board.)

 - Sing the history sentence while children listen.

 - Each child gets a turn erasing one of the underlined words.
 Then we sing it together after each time.

 - Let each child select an action craft stick.
 The class will do the action while we chant the prepositions.
 The action sticks include: spinning, hopping, while under the table, standing on one leg, standing on a chair, flapping your arms, marching in place, & while making a silly face.

-• Mix the cards up on the table.
-Have each pair of children get a turn trying to put the TL cards in order on the table while we sing the song together slowly.
+- Mix the cards up on the table.
+Have each pair of children get a turn trying to put the timeline cards in order on the table while we sing the song together slowly.
 (If you have a smaller class, you can let each child do it individually.)